umbaranowska/umbaranowska/README.md

 - Two years of professional experience as Data Analyst using R and Python.
 - I have worked with various data types
-(from social media and internet monitoring tools to pen and paper questionnaires to eye-tracking, EEG and fMRI) and used different tools to obtain satisfactory results (RStudio, Pycharm, Ogama, Psycho-Py, EEGLab, SPM).
+(from social media and internet monitoring tools to pen and paper questionnaires to eye-tracking, EEG and fMRI) and used different tools to obtain satisfactory results (such as RStudio, Pycharm, Ogama, Psycho-Py, EEGLab, SPM).
-- In my future work I would love to combine Neuroscience and Data Science, but I am also open to new opportunities related to Data Science in Medicine, Biostatistics and Clinical Research.
+- In my future work I would love to combine Neuroscience and Data Science, but I am also open to new opportunities, especially those related to Data Science in Medicine, Biostatistics and Clinical Research.
+- I speak Polish, English and German.

 # Languages and tools
 <p align="left">